 For example, if your company has $5 thousand in stock at the beginning of the month, you bought $3 thousand and ended the month with $4 thousand in inventory, the calculation of the COGS is made in the following manner:

 COGS = 5000 (BI) + 3000 (P) – 4000 (EI)

 Then you subtract this result from your revenues to obtain your gross profit for the month.

 Once you’ve obtained the gross profit, you can determine the net profit by subtracting the other costs, such as taxes on revenues, telephone and internet bills, etc.

-In terms of the COS, which calculates the cost of services provided, the values are:
+In terms of the COSS, which calculates the cost of services provided, the values are: